ZappaRoberto/DeepLearningApplications/README.md

-## Exercise 3.1: Training a Text Classifier
+## Exercise 3: Reusing Pre-trained LLMs

 For this exercise I will finetune DistilRoberta-base for a topic classification task.